Taiwan Deploys AI Health Coach to 10 Million Citizens

 - 99.9%: Population coverage of Taiwan's National Health Insurance system

 Taiwan's healthcare system has a structural advantage that makes it uniquely suited for AI deployment.
-The single-payer NHI system means that virtually every medical interaction, every prescription, every diagnosis, and every hospital visit flows through a unified database.
+The single-payer NHI system means that virtually every medical interaction, prescription, diagnosis, and hospital visit flows through a unified database.
 Most countries have fragmented health records spread across private insurers, hospital networks, and government agencies.

 Google.org has supported the initiative with a $1 million grant to the Digital Humanitarian Association, which aims to bring diabetes management services and digital training to 300 community centres, supporting 240,000 health check-ins and training 200 local caregivers.